kennywong524/kennywong524.github.io/_pages/about.md

 - **Frontier and Limits of AI in Operations**: I investigate *the reliability of Generative AI* in high-stakes decision systems.
 My recent work [*(AAAI 2026)*](https://arxiv.org/abs/2511.14214) empirically audits the limits of LLMs in chronological reasoning, identifying systematic failures in how models process time-encoded data, with implications for mitigating *lookahead bias* in forecasting tasks.

-- **Revenue Management and Mechanism Design in Online Platforms**: I leverage optimization, discrete choice modeling, and machine learning to study pricing and incentive alignment in two-sided marketplaces and urban systems, with a specific focus on transportation and ride-sharing networks.
+- **Revenue Management and Mechanism Design in Online Platforms**: I leverage optimization, game theory, and machine learning to study pricing and incentive alignment in two-sided marketplaces and urban systems, with a specific focus on transportation and ride-sharing networks.
 My work examines how algorithmic control shapes equilibrium behavior, market outcomes, and equity.

 - **Economics of Innovation and The Impact of AI**: I study human-AI interaction to understand how emerging technologies reshape organizational behavior and workforce productivity.
 Methodologically, I design online field experiments and simulation-based benchmarks to evaluate exactly when and how AI best complements human judgment.